1. Admins & Owners

 This is not a distinct user role on Ramp, but a privilege that can be appended to an account.
 By default, only owners and admins can access Bill Pay and submit drafts / approve.
 If you head to Bills, then Settings, you can choose who you would like to add as an AP Clerk.
 Any level of user can be added as a clerk.
 This will allow them to create Bill drafts, but not approve payments.

 Like the AP Clerk, this is not a distinct user role on Ramp, but a privilege that can be appended to an account.
-The Copilot role is for individuals to view transactions, submit receipts, and fill out transaction details on behalf of another user.
+The Assistant role is for individuals to view transactions, submit receipts, and fill out transaction details on behalf of another user.
 Most commonly this is used for Executive Assistants to support their Execs in these ways.
-More information on the role and how to add a Copilot can be found here.
+More information on the role and how to add an Assistant can be found here.